owncloud-archive/documentation/admin_manual/configuration/external_storage_configuration.rst

 To sum up:

-The "login with ownCloud credentials" SMB function in the community edition exposes the password in the system's process list.
+The "login with ownCloud credentials" SMB function in the community edition exposes the password in the server system's process list.
 If you want to get around this limitation without waiting for it to be addressed in CE you can get the Enterprise Edition.
 However, even then the password is stored in the PHP session and a malicious admin could access it.
 You can protect your PHP session files using protections available in your filesystem.
 Stored credentials are